Noise-Tolerant Learning for Audio-Visual Action Recognition: Method

-The formulation of audio term $\mathbb{E}_{i}^{a}(p,q)$ is analogous by exchanging the roles of $\bm{v_i}$ and $\bm{a_i}$.
-Note that the one-hot vector of predicted label is unknown, following previous work\cite{asano2019self}, it can be learned by transferring the optimization of contrastive learning objective (\ref{eq:CMCA entropy loss}) to optimal transport problem.
-In order to avoid trivial solution that all samples are predicted to same label, one constraint is added to partition the batch in equal size:

-The optimal predicted vector $q(y|\bm{v_i})$ and $q(y|\bm{a_i})$ can be calculated efficiently by employing the iterative Sinkhorn-Knopp algorithm \cite{sinkhorn}.
+These constraints enforce that the batch samples are assigned to each cluster uniformly and enable the cluster assignments to be formally equivalent to pseudo-labels.
+To resolve the optimization problem in Eq. (\ref{eq:ot}), we adopt the efficient Sinkhorn algorithm \cite{sinkhorn} for fast approximation.
+The formulation to obtain $q(k |\bm{a_i})$ is analogous but uses the audio modality.

-Owing to the existence of noisy correspondence, we combine the above noise estimation component with contrasting cluster assignments to adjust the consistency between two modalities in instance level.
-We thus formulate the instance-level contrastive loss as:
+To leverage one modality as guidance for the other, we adopt a swapped prediction strategy to construct the contrastive loss.
+Meanwhile, to alleviate noisy correspondence, we combine the aforementioned cross-modal noise estimation component to adjust the consistency between modalities.
+Thus, our instance-level contrastive loss can be formulated as: